sanjay9027/Devops-Journey/Linux Commands.md

 - `cd ..` → to go back a folder
 - `pwd` → print working directory or current directory
 - `ls -a` → list all the hidden files as well
+- `ls -lt` → sorting the formatted listing by time modification
 - `ls -l` → showing the file permissions as well
     - `rwxd` ⇒ read, write, execute, delete
 - `ls -al` → combining the above two commands